SoftwearDevelopment/openvpn_autoconf/readme.md

 ## Cryptographic considerations

+Basically, the script automatically creates a Certificate Authority, and a server certificate which is signed with the CA certificate.
+When a client is configured, a certificate is generated for them and as signed with the CA certificate.

+When a connection is initiated, both the server and the client get each others public certificate and they know the CA certificate, so they can cryptographically check weather each other's certificate have been signed by the CA.

+If each verified the other, the connection succeeds, if they can not be verified, the server or the client will abort and print a certificate error.

+Nobody, except the VPN admins (or other users on the VPN) machine can get access the  CA private key.
+Since the CA private key needs to be available and only resides on the VPN server itself, this is a secure system.

 ### Assumptions, without whom the entire VPN would be insecure.

 All of the private keys (that is CA, server and client keys)